armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 * You have the `kubectl` (Kubernetes CLI tool) installed and are able to use it to interact with your GKE cluster, if you're using a prebuilt GKE cluster
 * You have a persistent working directory in which to work in.
 One option here is `~/gke-spinnaker`
 * You will create GKE resources, such as service accounts, that will be permanently associated with your Spinnaker cluster

-## Installation Summary

-In order to install Spinnaker, this document covers the following things:

-* Generating a `kubeconfig` file, which is a Kubernetes credential file that Halyard and Spinnaker will use to communicate with the Kubernetes cluster where Spinnaker will be installed
-* Creating an GCS bucket for Spinnaker to store persistent configuration in
-* Creating an IAM service account that Spinnaker will use to access the GCS bucket
-* Running the Halyard daemon in a Docker container
-  * Persistent configuration directories from the workstation/host will be mounted into the container
-* Running the `hal` client interactively in the same Docker container, to:
-  * Build out the halconfig YAML file (`.hal/config)
-  * Configure Spinnaker/Halyard to use the kubeconfig to install Spinnaker
-  * Configure Spinnaker with the IAM credentials and bucket information
-  * Turn on other recommended settings (artifacts and http artifact provider)
-  * Install Spinnaker
-  * Expose Spinnaker

 ## Create the GKE cluster